alexaiken/mpas-regent/README.md

 This is the overview files that calls all of our sub-tasks.

 ### data_structures.rg
 This is the file in which we define our regions.
+We currently have 4 main regions - a cell region, an edge region, and a vertex region.

 ### constants.rg
 We declare constants here for use in other file.

 ### mesh_loading/mesh_loading.rg
 This file has the task to load the data from the netcdf grid file.

-It also has two other tasks, one to produce a netcdf output after reading in for verification that we have read the file correctly, and another to produce an ouput after we run the rest of our code.
+task load_mesh: This loads the data from the netcdf grid file.
+You can change the grid name in constants.rg.

+task partition_regions: This partitions the regions.
+It works correctly, however I still have not been able to return the partition objects.

+task write_output: This writes an output file to test that we have read the file correctly.
+To be called just after load_mesh if verification is required.

+task write_output_plotting: This writes an output file to test that we have read the file correctly.
+To be called after running timestep, etc.

 ### mesh_loading/netcdf_tasks.rg
-This is a helper file employed by mesh_loading.rg that has the netcdf helper tasks we use to read the grid file.
+This is a helper file employed by mesh_loading.rg that has the terra wrapper tasks around the C/netcdf functions we use to read the grid file.

 ### dynamics/dynamics_tasks.rg
 This is where the meat of our kernels are.

 ### dynamics/rk_timestep.rg
 This is the file that contains the logic for taking a time step.